toUpperCase78/formula1-datasets/README.md

 I'm planning to add more datasets which contain results from previous seasons (2018 and before).

-The 2021 season is ongoing, thus race results will be included to the corresponding dataset over time.
+The 2021 season has ended, now looking forward to the next one...